-Residents must participate in at least 80 hours of Journal Club throughout the course of their residency.
-At least one ACVIM Diplomate, in any ACVIM specialty, must attend each Journal Club meeting.
+Residents must participate in at least 80 hours of Journal Club throughout the course of their residency as stated in 4.F.10.
+At least one ACVIM Diplomate, or ECVIM-CA diplomate who is a Cardiology RTP RA, in any ACVIM specialty, must attend each Journal Club meeting.
 Residents must keep a log of Journal Club activities that includes the date, topics discussed, and those in attendance.
 The log is submitted as part of the credentials packet reviewed by the CCC.